fclebinho/react-native-keycloak-plugin/README.md

 # react-native-keycloak-plugin
-This is a fork of mahomahoxd's react-native-login-keycloak module.
-I started from that to build some new feature using a functional style.
+This is a fork of lucataglia's react-native-login-keycloak module.
+I started from that to build to fix some issues.

 This plugin exposes some util methods to interact with [Keycloak][KeycloakHome] in order to handle the user session.